Crazy Awesome: Web Comics

 - Exterminatus Now gives us Morth The Betrayer, who, while normally not in this category, manages to gain this status due to an unusual tactic: not only will he summon a demon lord and ascend to a demon himself, he'll gain thousands of new followers for his master as well.
 How?
 By broadcasting the entire thing online.

 - Sydney of Grrl Power is a hyperactive comic store owner with a taste for corrosively-hot curries, a vocabulary that can and does make sailors blush, and, in her first fight scene, threw a guy by his tongue.
 Confusion Fu is her speciality.
 And in terms of actual powers, the only people on her team who outshine her are Maxima and Dabbler, the two most powerful supers on Earth.
+It severely worries both the latter when Sydney's powers level up after an early battle.

 - Kiel'ndia of Drow Tales has definitely crossed over to this.
 She's always been a little out there (she treated the readers as her imaginary friends).
 After the timeskip, she's weaponized us.
 The readers are now manifest as a swirling cloud of black demons that apparently only she can see, and she uses us to fight other characters and capture demons.